Kartik-A-1820/RAG-GEMMA3/README.md

   - Top relevant chunks used for context

 - 🧠 **Answer Generation**
-  - Powered by quantized Gemma-3 LLM
+  - Powered by quantized or full-precision Gemma-3
   - Returns grounded answers with source references

 - 📝 **PDF Summarization**